Jump to section

 - Log data — IP address, browser type and version, operating system, referring URL, pages visited, time and duration of visits.

 - Usage analytics — features used, scans triggered, reports generated, and other product interaction events.
-Captured via our own server-side logs only — no cookies, no cross-site tracking, no third-party analytics services.
+Within the application these are captured via our own server-side logs only — no cookies, no cross-site tracking, no third-party analytics services.
+(Marketing-site analytics are covered separately in section 9.)

 - Device data — screen resolution and language settings used to optimise the interface.